septor/scoresheets/README.md

 ## Known Issues

 * In the Quixx score card, attempts have been made to "lock out" numbers lesser than the ones you have picked, but it's iffy.
+* Lots of other potential issues.
+Can you find them?
+This is a test.
+You are being graded.
+Continue.